andrewcbuensalida/django-python-pyshop-mosh/readme.md

-venv is its an environment to contain the program, to not interfere with other programs in pyshop/settings, allowed host has to be ALLOWED_HOSTS = ['pyshop.anhonestobserver.com'] nginx has to proxy to localhost:8000 not localhost:8000/products had to create super user to be admin un=admin pw=1234 when migrating db, data from local disappears
+venv is its an environment to contain the program, to not interfere with other programs in pyshop/settings, allowed host has to be ALLOWED_HOSTS = ['pyshop.anhonestobserver.com'] nginx has to proxy to localhost:8000 not localhost:8000/products had to create super user to be admin, python manage.py createsuperuser un=admin pw=1234 when migrating db, data from local disappears